Massive Star Formation in Overdense Regions of the Early Universe: Methods

 \subsection{Rationale}

 The rationale guiding this simulation suite is to maximise resolution (both mass and spatial) within a highly overdense region of the early Universe.
 The goal is to investigate both galaxy and black hole formation in such a region.
-It is within these unusually overdense regions that the seeds of MBHs may be expected to form more readily \citep{Regan_2020, Regan_2020b, Lupi_2021, Latif_2022}.
-We therefore initially identify a massive dark matter halo within a 100 \mpch volume, and by successively tracing back its progenitor haloes, investigate star and black hole formation in that environment.
-The region surrounding the formation of a massive halo is likely to experience far more mergers than a typical region and as such is the ideal laboratory to investigate the potentially complementary effects of both a rapid assembly history \citep{Yoshida_2003a, Fernandez_2014, Wise_2019} including turbulent flows \citep{Latif_2022} and Lyman-Werner radiation \citep{Haiman_2006, Shang_2010} - all of which have been advocated as mechanisms for forming SMSs and/or MBHs.
+It is within these unusually overdense regions that the seeds of MBHs may be expected to form more readily \citep{Regan_2020, Regan_2020b, Lupi_2021, Latif_2022, Chiaki_2023}.
+While there is significant theoretical evidence to back this up observational evidence is still uncertain regarding the high-z quasars at least \citep{Willott_2005, Kim_2009, Simpson_2014, Mazzucchelli_2017} but see \cite{Overzier_2022} for tentative evidence for an overdensity near a high-z quasar.
+The simulation suite consists of three stages.
+Stage one involved running a low resolution dark matter only simulation to identify the Lagrangian region of a massive halo at high redshift.
+In stage two, nested grids were used to gain higher mass resolution in the region surrounding the massive halo identified in stage one.
+Individual haloes hosting early star formation were identified and then additional nested grids were added for the final stage three simulations.
+For each of stage one, stage two and stage three the entire 100 $\rm{h^{-1}}$ Mpc box is evolved.
+What changes from one stage to another is the positioning and extent of the nested grids.
+For stage two the extent of the most refined nested grid is 10 $\rm{h^{-1}}$ Mpc, for stage three the most refined nested grid is 1 $\rm{h^{-1}}$ Mpc.
+All stages are initialised at z = 100.\\ We therefore initially identified a massive dark matter halo within a 100 \mpch volume, and by successively tracing back its progenitor haloes, investigated star and black hole formation in that environment.
+The region surrounding the formation of a massive halo is likely to experience far more mergers than a typical region and as such is the ideal laboratory to investigate the potentially complementary effects of both a rapid assembly history \citep{Yoshida_2003a, Fernandez_2014, Wise_2019} including turbulent flows \citep{Latif_2022} and LW radiation \citep{Haiman_2006, Shang_2010} - all of which have been advocated as mechanisms for forming SMSs and/or MBHs.